FartLabs/fartlabs.org/blog/hackathon.md

 - **Best Use of AI**: Build something smart and innovative using artificial intelligence.
-- **Most Futuristic**: Something that breaks the boundaries of what's possible.
+- **Most Futuristic**: Something that breaks the boundaries of possibility.
 - **Most Fun**: Creativity and humor go a long way.
 We like to laugh.
 - **Most Practical**: Real-world impact matters.
 Solutions that solve genuine problems get extra credit.